TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-07-12-a-week-in-a-life-of-employed-open-source-developer.md

     I want to share my point of view on prisoners' dilemma, which you maybe know from your daily work.

-tweet: "New Post on the 🐘 blog: A Week in a Life of Employed Open-Source Developer"
 ---

 We are almost finished with upgrade to PHP 8.
 We already [migrated our custom](/blog/how-to-refactor-custom-doctrine-annotations-to-attributes) `@annotations` classes to `#[attributes]` classes and upgrade whole code base to new PHP 8 syntax.